Financial Innovation and Financial Intermediation: Evidence from Credit Default Swaps

 67 Pages Posted: 14 Jan 2019 Last revised: 8 Nov 2019

 Date Written: November 7, 2019

-We study the influence of credit default swaps (CDS) on the intermediation of the bond issuance process.
+We study the influence of credit default swaps (CDS) initiation and trading on the intermediation of the bond issuance process.
 After CDS initiation, corporate bond underwriting fees paid by CDS firms decline by 12-28% (8-20 basis points) lower underwriting fees than similar non-CDS firms do.
 Underwriting fees decline more for riskier issuers and illiquid bonds for which the ability to hedge with CDS is more valuable.
 In bond offerings, participation by investors facing risk-based regulatory requirements increases after CDS initiation.
 Our evidence suggests that CDS-driven innovations in risk sharing contribute to the transactional efficiency of the market by reducing the financial intermediation costs of placing bonds.

 Keywords: Credit default swaps; Financial innovation; Financial intermediation; Underwriting fees; Issuance costs; Corporate bonds; Hedging credit risk; Transaction costs; Bond Ownership

 JEL Classification: G20; G24; G32